Reading (MA) Accelerated Hybrid Option

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 It is strongly recommended that students enrolling in the Master of Arts in Reading already hold professional teaching certification and have spent at least one year teaching in schools or working with students in a professional capacity.
 Students who already have their initial teaching certificate and two years teaching experience are also eligible for Reading Specialist certification with no additional coursework required upon graduating from the MA Reading program.
-The Graduate School requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
+The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.

 In order to make applying for graduate school as seamless as possible for you, we have